 You may not have realized this, but on average, we spend around 90% of our time indoors.
-This means the quality of your indoor air really matters, as it can really impact how you feel and how your health is.
+This means your indoor air quality really matters, as it can really impact how you feel and how your health is.

-Thankfully, there are measures you can take, such as buying an air filter or humidifier.
+Thankfully, there are measures you can take, such as buying an air purifier or humidifier.

-Are you interested in what the humidifier benefits are?
+Are you interested in what the benefits of humidification are?
 Then keep reading.
 We'll discuss everything you need to know about humidifiers.

 What Does a Humidifier Do?

 This is because a humidifier works to replenish the missing humidity in the air that you need to feel comfortable.
 Ideally, you should keep your home's humidity level between 30% to 50% to maximize comfort and decrease the chances of the growth of mold and mildew inside and to avoid an abundance of dust mites.